benawad/livestream-ideas/README.md

 4. If I win the other person has to sub to me on Twitch otherwise I have to PayPal them $20

 note: a stake is required, but you can pick a different one if you want

+main problem: no clear objective | how does twitch chat vote (there is currently no criteria) | unprepared

 ## Ideas that don't work